-Since 1945, our members have shared information about successfully raising vegetables and ornamentals without using harsh fertilizers that harm the soil and toxic pesticides that disturb the ecological balance.
+Since 1945, our members have shared information about successfully raising vegetables and ornamentals without using harsh fertilizers and toxic pesticides that that harm the soil and disturb the ecological balance.

-See Tim Miller's updated planting guide for spring, 2019.
+See Tim Miller's updated planting guide for spring 2020.

 Learn how you can help motivate stores to stop selling plants pre-treated with neonicotinoids (neonics) shown to be harmful for bees and other pollinators at MoveOn.org